-For the last couple of weeks, Ella and I have made a little game of finding books with the Halloween sticker on the book spines at the library.
+For the last couple of weeks, Ella and I have made a little game of finding Halloween books for kids with the orange cat sticker on the book spines at the library.
 She’s become very adept at spotting them and we now have an enormous stack of Halloween books sitting in our living room.

 Per usual, most holiday books are deeply underwhelming to me, but here are some of the ones we’ve really been enjoying over the past few weeks (and will continue to until the library won’t let us renew them anymore).

 Frankenstein: A Monstrous Parody by Rick Walton, illustrated by Nathan Hale

 I do not always like parodies (Goodnight Goon does not warm my heart), but this Madeline riff just hits my funny bone.
 The pictures aren’t overly scary and any fans of Madeline will probably be deeply amused.

 I like this slightly longer Halloween story about a boy who puts his beloved jack-o-lantern out in the garden when it starts to rot after Halloween and then watches all year as the seeds sprout and a new pumpkin grows from the remains of the first.